MicrosoftDocs/m365copilot-docs/docs/faq.md

 ### What are the differences between Copilot extensibility and Azure AI services?

-The following table describes the differences between Copilot extensibility and Azure AI services.
+See the following table to learn about the differences between Copilot extensibility and Azure AI services.

 | Feature | Copilot extensibility | Azure AI services|
 |:--------|:----------------------|:-----------------|